874bowen/steganography-with-js/README.md

 # Hiding text in Images using Plain JavaScript

-Steganography is the process of concealing information in an image or any otherdigital artifact.
-Steganography is used to conceal messags from someone you don't want to see it.
-With JavaScript we can easily use a tool to assist us in hiding/encoding data inside images and decoding/viewing the hidden message.
+Steganography is the process of concealing information in an image or any other digital artifact.
+Steganography is used to conceal text from unauthorized parties.
+With JavaScript we can easily use steganography.js to assist us in hiding/encoding data inside images and decoding/viewing the hidden message.
 Let's explore on how we can achieve this.

 ## Github